Dhiviyamani12-prog/PY-----Ceaser_Cipher/README.md

 # PY-----Ceaser_Cipher

-WELCOME TO MY PROGRAM
+WELCOME TO MY PROJECT
-This is an encryption and decryption program using the caesar cipher (refer https://cryptii.com/pipes/caesar-cipher/ for caesar cipher)
+This is an encryption and decryption project using the caesar cipher (refer https://cryptii.com/pipes/caesar-cipher/ for caesar cipher)

 The ASCII art is imported from (art.py) module